 - SPARTA – Graphical interface offering scriptable, configurable access to existing network infrastructure scanning and enumeration tools.

-- DNSDumpster – Online DNS recon and search service.
+- DNSDumpster – one of the Hacking Tools for Online DNS recon and search service.

 - CloudFail – Unmask server IP addresses hidden behind Cloudflare by searching old database records and detecting misconfigured DNS.